21 (Adele album): Asia–Pacific

-21 spent 32 weeks at number-one on the Australian ARIA Top 50 Albums Chart, 10 of which were consecutive.
+21 spent 32 weeks at number one on the Australian ARIA Top 50 Albums Chart, 10 of which were consecutive.
 Adele also replicated her UK chart record when she achieved two titles in the top five of the ARIA Album and Singles chart simultaneously.
 In December 2012, it was announced that 21 was nearing sales of one million in Australia.
 This makes 21 only the seventh album to ever achieve this feat in Australia and the first to do so since Delta Goodrem's Innocent Eyes.
 In January 2020, 21 was announced as the biggest album of the 2010s in Australia.
-On the New Zealand RIANZ Albums Chart, 21 debuted at number-one in January 2011, and spent 28 weeks at the summit in 2011.
-Its 38 accumulated weeks at the top is the longest in New Zealand chart history.
+On the New Zealand RIANZ Albums Chart, 21 debuted at number one in January 2011 and spent 28 weeks at the summit in 2011.
+Its 38 accumulated weeks at the top are the longest in New Zealand chart history.